elisabethoelmann/Project-3-Kaplan-Meier/README.md

 In the 2nd step, particulariy designed for this challenge, the user can enter new data directly into the terminal:
-- for "Time" the user can enter numbers between 0-15 and
+- for "Time" the user can enter numbers between 0-15 and the unit is months
 - for "Events" either 1 or 0

 The user is prompted to enter 13 value pairs for group A, for group B and for group C.